iredmail/dockerized/README.md

 ```
 docker pull iredmail/mariadb:nightly

-mkdir /iredmail         # Create this directory under any directory you prefer.
+mkdir /iredmail         # Create a new directory or use any directory
-                        # `/iredmail/` is just an example, not forced.
+                        # you prefer. `/iredmail/` is just an example
 cd /iredmail
 touch iredmail-docker.conf
 echo HOSTNAME=mail.mydomain.com >> iredmail-docker.conf